 This reshoring trend has seen manufacturers in the automotive, electronics, and other industries set up maquiladora operations south of the border in an effort to capitalize on Mexico’s unique advantages.
 And while some might not expect this, the effect has been positive for US jobs.

 The two countries have a symbiotic relationship, and each country offers skills the other lacks.
 And the economies of Mexico and the US are so intricately linked.
 The return of Asian manufacturing to Mexico actually boosts US jobs.
 40% of what consumers spend on goods manufactured in Mexico goes to American workers.
 Because these Americans make the inputs used in those Mexican-made goods.
 Goods typically cross the border numerous times on their way to market.
 And “made in Mexico” typically means made in Mexico using US parts.

 Manufacturing in Mexico vs. China

 So why is this reshoring trend occurring?
 What makes Mexico more desirable than China and other Asian countries?
-Just what is the benefit of manufacturing in Mexico?
-Why are so many companies choosing manufacturing in Mexico vs. China?
+Just what is the benefit of Mexico manufacturing?
+Why are so many companies choosing to manufacture in Mexico vs. China?

 Mexico offers many unique advantages.
 So it’s no surprise that so many Asian, North American, and international companies have chosen to outsource manufacturing there.
 Some of these competitive advantages Mexico has over other manufacturing countries include: